-The first order of business for a performance consultant is speak with the client and stakeholders to determine the business goal that they would like to achieve.
+The first order of business for a performance consultant is to speak with the client and stakeholders to determine the business goal that they would like to achieve.
 The goal should be specific, measurable, and attainable.
 This four-part goal includes:

 Time-per-transaction will decrease 20% by Q4 as cashiers adhere to the proper checkout protocols.

-Determining this goal upfront is extremely important, because it’s what all future efforts will be tied to.
-The performance consultant can likely derive the first, metrics-oriented part of the goal by speaking to the client and other key leadership personnel at the client’s company.
+Determining this goal upfront is extremely important because it's what all future efforts will be tied to.
+The performance consultant can likely derive the first, metrics-oriented part of the goal by speaking to the client and other key leadership personnel at the client's company.

 However, to identify the second part of the business goal that focuses on the job group and what they must do differently, the consultant may interview a curated selection of employees who are in the targeted group.